Group-Project-200/Kar-kart/README.md

 # Kar-Kart

-A top-down pixel-art kart racer built with `pygame`.
-Cars are drawn as stacks of rotated sprite slices, the camera rotates with the heading and tilts on drifts, and collision runs on per-pixel masks of the map.
-CPU opponents race alongside the player using A* pathfinding over a wall-padded grid built from the same masks.
+Kar-Kart is a top-down pixel-art kart racer built with `pygame`.
+The player races against CPU opponents on maps loaded from `resources/maps`.
+Collision is handled with per-pixel map masks, and AI uses A* pathfinding on a padded wall grid.

 ## Getting started